Linear competition processes and generalized Polya urns with removals: Proofs of theorems

 If the vertex $v$ is not isolated, then consider a vertex $w$ for which $v\dir w$.
 Since the birth rate at $v$ depends on $X_v$ only, and the death rate at $w$ results from the weighted sum of $X_{u}$ for all $u$ such that $u\dir w$, one can couple $(X_v(t),X_w(t))$ with CTMC $(\tilde X_v(t),\tilde X_w(t))$ on the graph $\tilde G$ with two vertices $\{v,w\}$ and the only edge $v\dir w$ in such a way that

 similarly to Lemma~\ref{subgr}.
 The above inequality arises from the fact that there may be some vertex $u$ such that $u\dir w$.
 By Lemma~\ref{lem_N2} the LCP on $\tilde G$ dies out on $w$, and, hence, the same happens on $G$.
 Therefore, we can remove the vertex $v$ and all vertices $w$ such that $v\dir w$ from the graph.
-The resulting graph will have $\le N-2$ vertices, and we can apply the induction again. \end{itemize}
+The resulting graph will have $\le N-2$ vertices, so we can apply the induction again by introducing a sequence of stopping times, each time identifying a random smaller subgraph, and using the fact that we are allowed arbitrary initial conditions in Lemmas~\ref{lem_N2} and~\ref{sigma_finite}. \end{itemize}

 \begin{remark} {\rm It is crucial that one chooses the strongly connected {\bf source} subgraph.
 Indeed, consider the graph in Figure~\eqref{figure1}, and assume that $X_i(0)=0$ for $i=5,6,7,8$.
 One might think that the subgraph with vertices $\{2,3,4\}$ is admissible.
 Indeed, at a first glance, it looks like the chances that $X_2$ dies out only ``improve'' due to the presence of the link $1\dir 2$.
 However, this becomes not so apparent, if one considers the fact that the lower value at $\{2\}$ results in higher values at $\{3\}$, which, in turn, leads to a lower value at $\{4\}$, and as a result, a smaller death rate at $\{2\}$.} \end{remark}